 Rhubarb and green tea with almond cream.
 Courtesy SingleThread

 This boutique inn has won plaudits for its Japanese-influenced, three-Michelin-starred restaurant, which has drawn favorable comparisons to Napa’s French Laundry and landed the 50th spot on the Worlds 50 Best list this year.
 The 11-course meal—most of it served on dinnerware custom made in Japan by family of artisans that goes back for eight generations—kicks off with an array of small bites (malted potatoes with miso grilled black cod and parsnip panna cotta with Hokkaido sea urchin, for example) artfully arranged within a tower of moss.
 SingleThread owners recently acquired a permanent home for their farm.
 The plan: expand their gardens and utilize sustainable agriculture processes to source 80 percent of their menus.

 La Chassagnette, Provence

-Located just outside of Arles in the Camargue, La Chassagnette offers a true farm-to-fork dining experience from a Michelin-starred chef.
-The seasonal menu, which features a fresh juice pairing, draws on the delicious bounty harvested in the restaurant’s own vegetable garden and orchard, where approximately 200 varieties of produce are organically farmed year-round.
+Located just outside of Arles in the Camargue, La Chassagnette offers a true farm-to-fork dining experience.
+It serves two seasonal menus: a “Fauna and Flora” menu, which may include such meals as vegetal ravioli of Mediterranean bluefin Tuna Kohlrabi and a more adventurous “Discovery” menu, with dishes like African eggplant, citrus, cardamom and black tea whipped cream.
+These menus feature a fresh juice pairing that draws on the delicious bounty harvested in the restaurant’s vegetable garden and orchard, where approximately 200 varieties of produce are organically farmed year-round.

 Contact Indagare for assistance planning a customized trip to one of the best farm-to-table restaurants in the world.